-- Fall: Grab some tree branches and add to vases.
+- Fall: Grab some tree branches and add them to vases.

-- Winter: Find some pinecones and sprinkle throughout the home
+- Winter: Find some pinecones and sprinkle them throughout the home

 - Spring: Go outside and pick some fresh flowers to bring indoors

 - Summer: Display a collection of seashells that you have brought home or grab some driftwood display it

 Find some cool rocks!
 I have spray-painted larger rocks and used them as bookends in my daughter’s room.
 You can also use them for standalone decor on a shelf.
 You don’t need to let a tight budget stop you from creating the home you want.

 REORGANIZE & DECLUTTER

 Reorganizing and decluttering are great ways to makeover a room without spending any money.
 Sometimes less is more.
 When you are decorating on a budget, sometimes getting rid of decor is just as effective as adding it.
 I always like to start by removing all decor from a shelf or table and then adding little by little until it looks good.

 FREE HOME DECOR